-- 1. The BoE may impose one of the disciplinary measures set down in paragraph 7 of this article if it establishes that a student, in any exam or exam component has committed fraud, including: - a) has used any aids/devices, resources, text or notes at his/her disposal, or has used aids and/or (communication) devices that were not explicitly allowed, or that were explicitly forbidden in the exam instructions and/or Rules of Procedures for Exams; - b) has communicated or tried to communicate with another student without permission from an invigilator, examiner, or BoE member; - has copied or attempted to copy from another student, or has provided the opportunity to copy; - d) has collaborated on a graded assignment, paper or practical, whereas this was not explicitly allowed; - e) has posed as someone else or let someone else pose as him/her; - has misled, or at least attempted to mislead or provided the opportunity to mislead an invigilator, an examiner, a corrector or the BoE with respect to the exam; - g) has used an obfuscation method in submitted work that is likely to have the effect that plagiarism checking tools do not work optimally; - h) has disregarded the instructions of the invigilator or the instructions for the exam (component) such that an unfair advantage might have been obtained; - has performed actions or omissions which make it impossible in whole or in part to properly evaluate his/her knowledge, understanding and/or skills. - 2.
-The BoE may impose one of the disciplinary measures set down in paragraph 7 of this article if it establishes that a student has committed fraud, including:
+- 1. The Board of Examiners may impose one of the disciplinary measures set down in paragraph 7 of this article if it establishes that students, in any exam or exam component have committed fraud, including: - have had any aids/devices, resources, text, software or notes at their disposal, or have used aids and/or (communication) devices that were not explicitly allowed, or that were explicitly forbidden in the exam instructions and/or Rules of Procedures for Exams; - b. have communicated or tried to communicate with another student without permission from an invigilator, examiner, or Board of Examiners member; - c. have copied or attempted to copy from another student, or have provided the opportunity to copy;

-- a) has falsified the information on mandatory attendance, participation or effort obligation; or had someone else falsify that information; or has signed off on attendance, participation or effort obligation when it was not (fully) met; - b) has falsified exam results; - c) has falsely obtained, or attempted to, access to an exam; - d) has mislead an examiner relating to exam (components), registration, or grading; - e) has facilitated other students to engage in fraud; - f) has fabricated and/or falsified survey or interview answers or research data. - 3.
-The BoE may impose one of the disciplinary measures set down in paragraph 7 of this article if it establishes that a student has committed plagiarism in any exam, part or component, including: - a) using or copying his/her personal or other people's texts (including code), data, ideas, other materials or thoughts without adequate reference to the source: - b) presenting the structure or central body of thought from others without adequate reference to the source and thus passing it off as his/her own; - not clearly indicating in the text (including code), for example via quotation marks or a certain layout, that verbatim or nearly verbatim quotes have been used; - d) paraphrasing the content of his/her own or other people's texts without adequate reference to the source; - e) copying video, audio or test material, software and program codes from others without adequate reference to the source and thus passing them off as his/her own; - f) copying work from other students and thus passing it off as his/her own; - g) submitting a text that has been previously been submitted for a different module, or is similar to a text that has been previously been submitted by oneself or by others, unless explicitly allowed; - h) submitting work or assignments acquired from or written by a third party (whether or not for payment) and thus passing them off as his/her own. - 4.
-During the exam inspection students are not allowed to have communication devices and/or other electronic devices at their disposal, neither to take the exam and answer key outside the room where the inspection takes place nor to copy these documents in any form.
-Also, students are not allowed to make any modifications to the exam.
-When the exam inspection is virtually it is not allowed to make screenshots or record the inspection.
-The BoE may impose one of the disciplinary measures set down in paragraph 7 of this article if it establishes that a student did not adhere to these rules. - 5.
-In case of fraud / plagiarism in group assignments, all students in the group are in principle responsible for fraud / plagiarism unless it is clear that specific students have committed fraud.
-In that case only the students in question will be penalized. - 6.
-In the event that the BoE suspects that a student has committed fraud in any way, the BoE shall be entitled to start the following procedure: the (acting) chair of the BoE opens an inquiry into the established facts, and may call in an expert to do so.
-After this inquiry has been closed, but within 15 working days after fraud has been reported to the BoE by the examiner(s), the chair will inform the members of the BoE, and invite the student and the examiner(s) the opportunity to each state their case.
-The student may have an adviser accompany him/her.
-If the BoE establishes that a student has committed fraud, the Board will declare the relevant exams/assessment and/or attendance registration null and void (label NG) and can impose a measure as set down in paragraph 7.
-The BoE will inform the student involved, the examiner and education office regarding this measure and the reason on which this measure is based.
-This procedure shall take place in accordance with Article 7.12b of the Act. - 7.
-In the cases referred to in paragraphs 1 to 6 the BoE can declare the results of the relevant exam or part in question and/or the attendance registration invalid, as well as impose the following disciplinary measures: - a) a reprimand; - b) exclusion from participation or further participation in one or more exams in the programme for a period of at most one year;
+- d. have collaborated on a graded assignment, paper or practical, whereas this was not explicitly allowed; - e. have posed as someone else or let someone else pose as their; - f. have misled, or at least attempted to mislead or provided the opportunity to mislead an invigilator, an examiner, a corrector or the Board of Examiners with respect to the exam; - g. have used an obfuscation method in submitted work that is likely to have the effect that plagiarism checking tools do not work optimally; - h. have disregarded the instructions of the invigilator or the instructions for the exam (component) such that an unfair advantage might have been obtained; - i. have performed actions or omissions which make it impossible in whole or in part to properly evaluate their knowledge, understanding and/or skills. - 2.
+The Board of Examiners may impose one of the disciplinary measures set down in paragraph 7 of this article if it establishes that students have committed fraud, including: - a. have falsified the information on mandatory attendance, participation or effort obligation; or had someone else falsify that information; or have signed off on attendance, participation or effort obligation when it was not (fully) met; - b. have falsified exam results; - c. have falsely obtained, or attempted to, access to an exam; - d. have mislead an examiner relating to exam (components), registration, or grading; - e. have facilitated other students to engage in fraud; - f. have fabricated and/or falsified survey or interview answers or research data; - g. have breached or attempted to breach the security measures around exams. - The Board of Examiners may impose one of the disciplinary measures set down in paragraph 7 of this article if it establishes that students have committed plagiarism in any exam, part or component, including: - a.
+Using or copying their personal or other' texts (including code), data, ideas, other materials or thoughts without adequate reference to the source; - b. presenting the structure or central body of thought from others without adequate reference to the source and thus passing it off as their own; - c. not clearly indicating in the text (including code), for example via quotation marks or a certain layout, that verbatim or nearly verbatim quotes have been used; - d. paraphrasing the content of their own or others' texts without adequate reference to the source; - e. copying video, audio or test material, software and program codes from others without adequate reference to the source and thus passing them off as their own; - f. copying work from other students and thus passing it off as their own; - g. submitting a text that has been previously been submitted for a different component/module, or is similar to a text that has been previously been submitted by oneself or by others, unless explicitly allowed; - h. submitting work or assignments acquired from or written by a third party (whether or not for payment) and thus passing them off as their own;